-If you’ve recently found your car blighted by tree sap and you’re wondering how to get sap off your car without damaging paint, you’ve come to the right place.
-In this article, we’ll delve into how tree sap can damage your car and provide detailed instructions on how to get tree sap off a car once it’s already made its mark.
+If you’re wondering how to get sap off your car without damaging paint, you’ve come to the right place.
+In this article, we’ll delve into how tree sap can damage your car and provide detailed instructions on how to get it off.

-How to Remove Tree Sap from Your Car
+How to Remove Tree Sap from Your Car’s Exterior: 8 Methods

 1. Soap and Hot Water Method